Openning07/awesome-curriculum-learning/README.md

   - "A self-paced learning strategy exploiting the weak annotations is proposed to further help the learning process and discriminate useful labels from noise."

 ### 2022
-- Pseudo-Labeled Auto-Curriculum Learning for Semi-Supervised Keypoint Localization.
-  [[pdf]](https://arxiv.org/pdf/2201.08613.pdf) [[open review]](https://openreview.net/forum?id=6Q52pZ-Th7N) *ICLR*
+- Pseudo-Labeled Auto-Curriculum Learning for Semi-Supervised Keypoint Localization.  `Seg` [[pdf]](https://arxiv.org/pdf/2201.08613.pdf) [[open review]](https://openreview.net/forum?id=6Q52pZ-Th7N) *ICLR*
   - "We propose to automatically select reliable pseudo-labeled samples with a series of dynamic thresholds, which constitutes a learning curriculum."

-- C-Planning: An Automatic Curriculum for Learning Goal-Reaching Tasks.
-  [[pdf]](https://openreview.net/pdf?id=K2JfSnLBD9) [[open review]](https://openreview.net/forum?id=K2JfSnLBD9) *ICLR*
+- C-Planning: An Automatic Curriculum for Learning Goal-Reaching Tasks. `RL` [[pdf]](https://openreview.net/pdf?id=K2JfSnLBD9) [[open review]](https://openreview.net/forum?id=K2JfSnLBD9) *ICLR*

 - Curriculum learning as a tool to uncover learning principles in the brain.